yorktronic/btc/README.md

 # Donald Trump v.
 Hillary Clinton -- Twitter Word Clouds #
-*This is a work in progress, I'm refining things to get more interesting views of each candidate's word cloud.*
+*This is a work in progress, I'm refining things as there are obviously some false positives ("don", "ly", dtrump", and things like that).
+Keep in mind that this is coming from Twitter data, and from Donald Trump's twitter no less, so there is surely going to be some wonkiness in the results.*

 I created this word cloud from 3223 tweets by <a href="https://twitter.com/realDonaldTrump" target="_blank">@realDonaldTrump</a> and 3244 tweets by <a href="https://twitter.com/HillaryClinton" target="_blank">@HillaryClinton</a>.
 It's not as salacious as I had hoped, but none the less pretty interesting.